OPEN SEPTEMBER TO EARLY JUNE EACH YEAR

 We had a fantastic adventure day out at Penguin Island and we will be sure to return each season!
 If you want to check it out you must do so before in closes for winter for the penguin breeding season - or you'll have to wait until September to get there.

-Just remember whatever you take you have to carry there's no where to leave you things secured.
-If you want to spend some time at the beach and bring a pop up shade dome or light umbrella it's not too far to carry it, but we don't recommend bring large shelters as they take up too much room on the ferry.
+Just remember whatever you take you have to carry there's no where to leave your things secured.
+If you want to spend some time at the beach we recommend you bring a pop up shade or light umbrella that's not too heavy to carry and doesn't take up too much room on the ferry.

 When: September to early June each year